 - Boot your Chromebook into Recovery Mode by holding “ESC + Refresh” (4th key on the top row) keys, and then pressing the Power button.

 - You’ll then be promoted with a scary warning that’ll take over your screen.
 Read it and accept the consequences.
 This will occur regardless of what you do.

 - Press “CTRL + D.” This is basically another fail-safe.
 Google’s way of making sure you really know what you’re doing.

-- On the next screen you’ll see another message- “To turn OS Verification OFF, press ENTER.”
+- On the next screen, you’ll see another message that states- “To turn OS Verification OFF, press ENTER.”
 Go ahead and do it.
 You may hear beeping during this step.

 - Press “Ctrl + D,” or just wait for the beeping to stop and your Chromebook will reboot itself.

 - It’ll take about 15 minutes for it to boot into Developer mode.
 You’ll see the status of the boot.
 You only have to go through this process during your first boot after enabling it.

 - You’re now in Developer Mode!